 What challenges still need to be resolved for self-driving cars to become everyday transportation?

 In the short term, the industry is putting in a lot of time into getting the self-driving system reacting correctly in less-than-ideal conditions and rare occurrences in the environment.
-Longer term, there will need to be a lot of changes in infrastructure and in the way we use cars.
 Something as commonplace as the inconsistency from state to state in how dashed lines cross highway exit lanes affects a car’s lane-keeping system.
+Longer term, there will need to be a lot of changes in infrastructure and in the way we use, maintain and service cars.

 What would be the greatest benefit of widespread adoption of self-driving cars?